 B.C. renter's tax credit

-Starting for the 2023 tax year, a renter's tax credit based on annual income has been introduced.
-For 2023 this tax credit will give $400 to low- and moderate-income renter individuals and families with an adjusted income of $60,000 or less.
-Individuals and families with an adjusted income greater than $60,000 and less than $80,000 may receive a reduced amount.
+For the 2024 tax year, this tax credit will give $400 to low- and moderate-income renter individuals and families with an adjusted income of $63,000 or less.
+Individuals and families with an adjusted income greater than $63,000 and less than $83,000 may receive a reduced amount.

 You claim your renter’s tax credit on your T1 Income Tax and Benefit Return.